 FNCE 604 is intended for those students wishing to take the finance placement exam to qualify for enrollment in the accelerated finance course, FNCE 612.
 The FNCE 612 course, along with FNCE 604, will fulfill the core and finance major requirement in corporate finance in a half semester instead of the usual full semester.
 Students with some prior knowledge of corporate finance, either by coursework or practical experience, or with strong analytical backgrounds should consider taking this course and the placement exam.
 Students who were a finance major in college may place directly into FNCE 612 by submitting an official transcript.

 The FNCE 612 course will start where FNCE 604 ends.
 The approach will be analytical and rigorous and requires some familiarity with accounting, mathematical and statistical tools.
 The FNCE 604 course is intensive, moves at a fast pace given the expected prior knowledge of the students, and is not required for those planning to take FNCE 611 or FNCE 614.
-Last year, approximately 35% of the class took FNCE 604, with only 22% of the class enrolling in FNCE 612 in the Fall Term.
+Last year, 20% of the class enrolled in FNCE 612 in the Fall Term.